-The Budapest Declaration specifies "Science for knowledge," "Science for peace," "Science for development," and "Science in society and science for society" as the responsibilities, challenges, and obligations for science in the 21st century.
+^{}The Budapest Declaration specifies "Science for knowledge," "Science for peace," "Science for development," and "Science in society and science for society" as the responsibilities, challenges,

 1.2.2 Promoting diversity

 JST promotes diversity!

 Diversity is an essential component for the promotion of scientific and technological innovations.
 New perspectives on science and technology can be created through collaboration and discussion with various stakeholders with different specialties and values, regardless of age, gender, or nationality.
 JST is promoting diversity in all its activities in science and technology to engage in issues facing our future society, strengthen our country's competitive power, and enrich the spiritual happiness of our people.
 The United Nations SDGs also include many targets deeply involved with topics of diversity, including gender equality, and we are contributing toward resolving issues in Japan and worldwide.